 First thing to note is that if the doors aren’t level with each other when you buy the fridge, they’re supposed to look like that when the fridge is empty.
 Load your fridge first and if they still look uneven, it’ll need levelling.

 Another good thing to do is to check the manual that comes with the product or look for it online.
 Your manufacturer should provide all the details you need for your specific model, but there is a basic principle to levelling a fridge freezer.

 To level your fridge freezer you will need:

-Before you get to work levelling your fridge freezer, note that the doors may be uneven for one of two reasons: either the refrigerator cabinet is uneven, or the doors themselves are uneven.
+Before you get to work levelling your American fridge freezer, note that the doors may be uneven for one of two reasons: either the refrigerator cabinet is uneven, or the doors themselves are uneven.
 It’s advisable to turn off your fridge before doing this to avoid any chance of shocking yourself.
 As you may need to work with the doors open as well, you might want to check that nothing heavy can fall out and injure you.